Cummins Inc (CMI)'s Winning Formula: Financial Metrics and Compe

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a particularly high profitability and growth rank, and slightly lower but still strong financial strength and value ranks, GuruFocus assigned Cummins Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With a particularly high Profitability and Growth rank, and slightly lower but still strong Financial Strength, GF Value, and Momentum ranks, GuruFocus assigned Cummins Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

-Cummins Inc, with a market cap of $37.56 billion and sales of $34.07 billion, is the top manufacturer of diesel engines used in commercial trucks, off-highway equipment, and railroad locomotives, in addition to standby and prime power generators.
+Cummins Inc (CMI, Financial), with a market cap of $37.8 billion and sales of $34.06 billion, is the top manufacturer of diesel engines used in commercial trucks, off-highway equipment, and railroad locomotives, in addition to standby and prime power generators.
 The company also sells powertrain components, which include transmissions, turbochargers, aftertreatment systems, and fuel systems.
 Competing with its primary customers, heavy-duty truck manufacturers, Cummins Inc maintains its leadership position in the industry despite robust competition and increasing government regulation of carbon emissions.
+The company's operating margin stands at 4.15%, reflecting its efficiency in managing operations amidst these challenges.

 Financial Strength Breakdown